-Most reporters chose to cover the Yosemite climbers from below.
-But reporter Matt Brown hiked some 9 miles and 3,000 vertical feet to capture the story.
+While most decided to cover the event from below, reporter Matt Brown decided to hike some 9 miles and 3,000 vertical feet to capture the story.
 Here is his behind the scenes look at the hike to the top.

 If you're a Bay Area outdoors enthusiast of any kind, you've seen the horrific news about the three Yosemite hikers who were swept away at Vernal Falls.
 The entire account by the Associated Press can be read here, but the gist is that the three hikers ignored warning signs and [...]